paulhartono/challenge-requirements/email-abstraction-failover.md

 ## Submission Requirements
 - Please upload your solution and provide a link to your git repository
 - include a README.md file with info on how to build, test and deploy.
-- Please deploy your solution somewhere (URL) to play with it.
+- Nice to have: Please deploy your solution somewhere (URL) to play with it.